Relevant legislation and authorities |

 36) Filing fees

-The filing fee (before the two agencies) for 2019 amounts to MXP$ 184,539.00.
-Filing fees are generally increased every year in an amount which normally accounts for inflation.
+The filing fee before COFECE for 2024 amounts to MXP 237,058.00.
+Filing fees are increased every year in an amount which normally accounts for inflation.
 Evidence of payment of the filing fee must be attached to the relevant filing.
 Otherwise, the filing will not be accepted.
+Filings submitted to the Mexican Federal Telecommunications Institute do not require payment of filing fees.

 As filing fees are collected through a contributions payment system managed by the Federal Tax Service, payments must be made by entities having a Mexican taxpayer’s registry.
 The same filing fee applies for the simplified and the standard proceedings.